vipin-tech/CoVID19-Sentiment-Analysis/README.md

 # CoVID19-Sentiment-Analysis
 ![alt img](https://github.com/vipin-tech/CoVID19-Sentiment-Analysis/blob/master/_images/twitter.png)

-**Almost Realtime Sentiment Analysis on CoVID19 Twitter Data using Twitter API**
+**Almost Realtime Sentiment Analysis on CoVID19 Twitter Data using Twitter API and Pymongo**

 The main aim of this project to understand the people's reaction to CoVID.